Laetoli

 Laetoli is a pre-historic site located in Enduleni ward of Ngorongoro District in Arusha Region, Tanzania.
 The site is dated to the Plio-Pleistocene and famous for its Hominina footprints, preserved in volcanic ash.
-The site of the Laetoli footprints (Site G) is located 45 km south of Olduvai gorge.
+The site of the Laetoli footprints (Site G) is located 45 km south of Olduvai Gorge.
 The location and tracks were discovered by archaeologist Mary Leakey and her team in 1976, and were excavated by 1978.
 Based on analysis of the footfall impressions "The Laetoli Footprints" provided convincing evidence for the theory of bipedalism in Pliocene Hominina and received significant recognition by scientists and the public.
 Since 1998, paleontological expeditions have continued under the leadership of Amandus Kwekason of the National Museum of Tanzania and Terry Harrison of New York University, leading to the recovery of more than a dozen new Hominina finds, as well as a comprehensive reconstruction of the paleoecology.
 The site is a registered National Historic Sites of Tanzania.

 Dated to 3.7 million years ago, they were the oldest known evidence of hominin bipedalism at that time.
 Subsequently, older Ardipithecus ramidus fossils were found with features that suggest bipedalism.
 With the footprints there were other discoveries excavated at Laetoli including Hominina and animal skeletal remains.
 Analysis of the footprints and skeletal structure showed clear evidence that bipedalism preceded enlarged brains in Hominina.
 At a species level, the identity of the Hominina who made the trace is difficult to construe precisely; Australopithecus afarensis is the species most commonly proposed.

 Background

 History of research

-Laetoli was first recognized by western science in 1935 through a man named Sanimu, who convinced archeologist Louis Leakey to investigate the area.
+Laetoli was first recognized by western science in 1935 through a man named Sanimu, who persuaded archeologist Louis Leakey to investigate the area.
 Several mammalian fossils were collected with a left lower canine tooth originally identified as that of a non-human primate, but later was revealed (in 1979, by P. Andrews and T. White) as the site's first fossil hominin.

 In 1938 and 1939, German archaeologist Ludwig Kohl-Larsen studied the site extensively.
 Several hominin remains, including premolars, molars, and incisors, were identified.
 A later excavation in 1959 revealed no new hominins, and Laetoli went relatively unexplored until 1974—when the discovery of a hominin premolar by George Dove revived interest in the site.
 Mary Leakey returned and almost immediately discovered the well-preserved remains of hominins.
 In 1978, Leakey's 1976 discovery of hominin tracks—"The Laetoli Footprints"—provided convincing evidence of bipedalism in Pliocene hominins and gained significant recognition by both scientists and laymen.